 With FluentU, you’ll get to see German verbs used in authentic contexts and practice new vocabulary with customized vocabulary lists and flashcards.

-FluentU’s interactive captions make learning with videos a breeze, fun quizzes let you test your knowledge and daily goals keep you motivated and hold you accountable for your learning.
+FluentU’s interactive captions make learning with videos a breeze, giving you instant definitions, pronunciations, and examples for unfamiliar words.
+Fun quizzes let you test your knowledge—and daily goals keep you motivated.
+You can check out FluentU with a free trial.

 And now, on to German verb conjugations!